rubyonrailsfourbook/book/04-creating-the-layout/03-scss.markdown

-## SCSS
-SCSS is a css precrosser.
+## SCSSSCSS is a CSS prepressor.
 It makes CSS a bit easier to manage.
 In order to make the files SCSS files just add `.scss` to the end of filename.